wait and onStale, claiming a record so your slow work runs uninterrupted, and which errors are safe to retry.

 Model Methods

-list accepts the same practical read options the React selector path uses:
+getAll accepts the same practical read options the React selector path uses:

 Multiplayer Behavior

-human Server Action, a browser view, and an agent worker can all use
+through the same model client path.
+A human Server Action, a browser view, and an

-useAblo((ablo) => ablo.tasks.retrieve(id)) receive the new row, and selectors
+useAblo((ablo) => ablo.weatherReports.get(id)) receive the new row, and selectors

-such as useAblo((ablo) => ablo.intents.list({ resource: 'tasks', id }))
+such as useAblo((ablo) => ablo.weatherReports.claim.state({ id }))

-receive active intents.
+receive active claim state.
 There is

 no extra multiplayer setup beyond routing shared state through Ablo.